Guamaso/NCDevCon2013/jorozco/standards.md

 Book: JS The good parts by Douglass Crockford

-* IDE's let you write code faster, but you're only writing code ~20% of the time.
+**IDE's let you write code faster, but you're only writing code ~20% of the time.**

+The remaining time is understanding and debugging existing code.

 ###Good style can help reduce the occurence of errors